Polo (flamenco palo): Poetic and musical structure

 Often, the last line is replaced by another saying: "Viva el polo de Tobalo" ("Long live the polo de Tobalo").
-This is curious, as the melody used is not the one of the polo de Tobalo, but that of the polo natural.
+This is curious, as the melody used is not that of the polo de Tobalo, but that of the polo natural.
 Some lines are partially repeated, and there are also two series of melismas sung on one vowel in the middle and at the end of the stanza, which separate the song in two sections.
 The stanza is therefore rendered like this: